y-board/light-the-y/_setup/coding.md

 ## Statements

 Computer programs are made by writing a sequence of commands for the computer to execute.
-These commands are called <u>instructions</u> or <u>statements</u>.
+These commands are called *instructions* or *statements*.

 <img src="{% link media/code.png %}">